away1205/GG-Midterm/README.md

 To run the application locally on your machine, follow these steps:

-1. Clone the repository to your local machine:
+1.  the repository to your local machine:
    ```
-   git clone <repository-url>
+   git  <repository-url>
    ```

 2. Navigate to the project folder: